dextersharma03/myPortfolio/README.txt

-A simple portfolio built with help of follwing website:
+A simple portfolio built with help of following website:

 Strata by HTML5 UP
 html5up.net | @ajlkn